mundalo/mundalo/README.md

 ### Hi there 👋

-I’m currently a student at @hivehelsinki, a school belonging to the 42 Network, and I'm also doing the FullStack Open course, designed by the University of Helsinki and the software company Houston Inc.
+I’m currently a student at @hivehelsinki, a school belonging to the 42 Network, and I'm also doing the FullStack Open course, designed by the University of Helsinki.

 I'm currently taking the cs50ai course and working on C++ projects from Hive.
 Afterwards I'm planning on doing Hive's docker project and finishing the FullStack Open course.